Dealing with the Spirit of Compromise

 “Let us hear the conclusion of the whole matter: Fear God, and keep his commandments: for this is the whole duty of man” (Ecclesiastes 12:13).

 We should be dedicated to our duty toward God.
 Our duty is accountability.
 Although many parents are wonderful, some parents do not have standards for their children in the home, yet they expect the schools to train their children.
-A Christian school cannot be a reform school.
+A school of the Bible or a Christian school cannot be a reform school.
 The teachers minister in these schools; they give grace and invest.
 But parents need to set standards for their children in the home.
 Some parents are unaware of the wrong things their children are doing.
 This is evidence of a family out of control.

 In Joshua 24:14-15, Joshua challenged the people of Israel to serve God and put away their idols, saying, “Choose you this day whom ye will serve….but as for me and my house, we will serve the LORD.”
 He took charge of his house.
 Many of us need to reevaluate our priorities and lead our families back to the place of honor that God intended.